s-naidu/automation-scripts/encoding_order_discrepancies/README.md

 #Steps for execution
 1. Create a new directory.
-2. Insert the script and key inside that directory.
+2. Insert all the files inside this directory.
 3. Update the database credentials, slack webhook url and channel-name in .env file.
 4. Install the dependencies.
 5. Run the script.